Blisto91/dxvk-wiki/Common-issues.md

 ### Audio issues
 DXVK does not interact with audio and audio issues are most likely not dxvk related.
 In general running `winetricks xact` fixes a lot of audio issues in wine.

+### Input issues
+While DXVK is not involved in handling mouse or keyboard input in any way, a lot of games seem to have issues which do not occur with wined3d.
+The reason for this is unknown, but lies likely within DXVK's implementation of `IDXGISwapChain`.

 ### Validation layers
 It might be useful to run the game with `WINEDEBUG=-all VK_INSTANCE_LAYERS=VK_LAYER_LUNARG_standard_validation wine game.exe` and attach the terminal output to your issue.
 This requires the `vulkan-validation-layers` package on arch linux to be installed.